TMRZ-1/36ribs/README.md

 ![screenshot](photos/photo-back.jpg)

-With that layout you will need 36x keycaps and switches, 34x 1u keycaps and for spacebars 1.5u keycaps.
+With that layout you will need 36x keycaps(34x 1u keycaps and for spacebars 2x 1.5u keycaps) and 36x switches.

 BOM for pcb
 1. 1x pro micro rp2040 controller